 The expected outcomes of our crane training services are:

-At the conclusion of each crane operator training and competency training workshop, every operator participant demonstrates safe lifting using a standard load and then completes a quiz based on the workshop content covered.
+At the conclusion of each crane operator competency training workshop, every operator participant demonstrates safe lifting using a standard load and then completes a quiz based on the workshop content covered.

 Please note the workshop is not accredited and does not cover any situations that require crane operators to make rigging or dogging decisions.